 We have a lot of interviews about books that look at the political divide in US.
 On the left/progressive/Democrat side, John Kerry chooses his best books on Progressivism.
 We also have interviews on how progressives can make a difference, bringing change to America, the roots of liberalism and the evolution of liberalism.

-On the conservative side, among others, E J Dionne, Fellow at the Brookings Institution, discusses the appeal of conservatism; David Frum, former speech writer for George W Bush, chooses his best books on pioneering conservatism; and Yuval Levin, founder of the journal National Affairs, talks about why freedom is not enough.
+On the conservative side, among others, E J Dionne, a fellow at the Brookings Institution, discusses the appeal of conservatism; David Frum, former speech writer for George W Bush, chooses his best books on pioneering conservatism; and Yuval Levin, founder of the journal National Affairs, talks about why freedom is not enough.
 We also have interviews on libertarianism, conservatism and culture, and how libertarians can govern.

 -